mmfjx/hls.js/README.md

 # ![HLS.js](https://raw.githubusercontent.com/video-dev/hls.js/master/docs/logo.svg)

+## support the playback of HEVC and MPEG-TS formatted videos.

 HLS.js is a JavaScript library that implements an [HTTP Live Streaming] client.

 It relies on [HTML5 video][] and [MediaSource Extensions][] for playback.

 It works by transmuxing MPEG-2 Transport Stream and AAC/MP3 streams into ISO BMFF (MP4) fragments.